jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Latency will be monitored through a [netperf](https://github.com/HewlettPackard/netperf) component.
 Netperf tests will be executed based on the nodes available in the infrastructure.
-This allows to measure the latency between nodes / zones.
+This allows measuring the latency between nodes / zones.
 As an initial design, we are focused on the **90th percentile latency**.

 ![netperf](figs/netperf.png)

-We plan to create Histograms in [Prometheus](https://prometheus.io/) with the measured values.
+We plan to create histograms in [Prometheus](https://prometheus.io/) with the measured values.

-To address scalability concerns, network weights are calculated by the controller (NetworkTopology) under status for each node.
+To address scalability concerns, network weights are calculated by the controller (NetworkTopology) for the nodes available in the infrastructure.

-The controller builds the network graph based on topology information (i.e., zones, nodes) available in the NetworkTopology CRD and updates the network weights for the given node based on the Netperf measurements available in Prometheus.
+The controller builds the network graph based on the specified topology information (i.e., zones, nodes) available in the NetworkTopology CRD and updates the network weights for all nodes based on the netperf measurements available in Prometheus.

-The cached graph in the controller is recalculated based on new measurements.
+The network graph available in the controller is recalculated based on new measurements.
 These updates can be configured for a certain period (e.g., every 1 min, every 5 minutes, every 10 minutes).

 As a default algorithm, the [Dijkstra Shortest Path](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/) will be implemented.